What Are Additional Include Directories? Link to heading

-#include <iostream> // <== file from the standard library
+#include <iostream> // File from the standard library

-#include "MyHeaderFile.h" // <== where does that file exists?
+#include "MyHeaderFile.h" // Where does this file exist?

 As you can read in the title of this post, I will explain how you can fake additional include directories.
 But why should you do something like that?